+a values refer to post-hoc comparisons of sex*genotype effects observed in early childhood.
+The estimate is the associated test statistics (t-value) for a given pair-wise comparison.

+b Bonferroni-adjusted p-values

 FIGURE LEGENDS

 Figure 1.
 Associations of manganese concentrations in dentine from different developmental stages across SLC30A10 rs1776029 genotypes.
 Graphs show difference in Mn concentrations in percent between with SLC30A10 rs1776029 genotypes with Mn concentrations for the common allele homozygotes (GG) set to 100%.